-To prepare for this section of the course please review the definition of Technology as practice as outlined in the BCIT Nursing Program Curriculum Overview (appendix C of this course).
-In this course technology as practice covers the following issues: legal, ethics, standards for nursing practice, nursing theories and models, research/evidence-based practice and technology.
+To prepare for this section of the course please review the definition of Technology as practice as outlined in the BCIT Nursing Program Curriculum Overview (appendix B of this course).
+In this course technology as practice covers the following issues: legal, ethics, standards for nursing practice, risk taking, nursing theories and models, research/evidence-based practice and technology.